XML RSS

 • What do you consider to be a lot of fun?

 Once you have created your list of interests, identify anything that you particularly dislike doing.
 List these activities below your interests along with the reasons for your dislike.
 Your interest inventory is not a rigid indicator of what you should do.
 It is only a starting point for helping you learn the range of your interests.
-It is important to not confuse interests with abilities and skills.

 Once you have completed this list, review the activities and interests you have identified and look for patterns.
-Do any appear consistently?
+Do any factors appear consistently?
 If so, circle them.

 Part 2: Building Your Skills Inventory